iterative/blog/content/blog/2020-02-19-february-20-community-gems.md

 that it will sync your local workspace with all the model files, dependencies, and outputs specified by a project's `.dvc` files.
 If you only want to access one artifact from the project, you can do this with `dvc checkout <path to file>`.
-This will attempt to find the object corresponding to the specified .dvc file and deliver it to your workspace.
+This will deliver the specified file to your workspace.

 If you're interested in sharing specific artifacts (like data files or model binaries) with other users, you might also consider `dvc get` and `dvc import`.